JackDca/Mailpilewiki/FAQ---Basic-Questions.md

 ### How do I get updates about your project?

 We have an IRC channel on Freenode, #mailpile.
 This is the easiest to get hold of us and ask questions.
 Otherwise you can follow us on Twitter.
-Maybe in the future we'll consider having an email address.
+Maybe in the future we'll consider having a mailing list.

 ### Regarding accessibility, what happens when my computer is offline?